Midjourney vs ChatGPT Images vs Stable Diffusion vs Flux: AI Image Generation Comparison 2026

 - No local/offline usage—requires internet and Midjourney's servers

-- Slower iteration cycles compared to local models
+- Slower iteration cycles compared to local models (though V8 closed much of the gap)

 Best Use Cases